 -

+He next became a private dealer specializing in mid-century furniture while simultaneously taking on interior design projects.
 In addition he has mounted critically acclaimed exhibitions of his personal art work.
 For five years he served as the design editor of the Miami Herald’s Home & Design Magazine and an editor for Metropolitan Home Magazine.
-This year Architectural Digest France named Doug one of the Top 70 Designers in the World.
+Doug has landed on Architectural Digest France “80 Most Influential Designers In The World” for three years running.

 The brothers’ exposure to the heady, glamorous, behind-the-scenes worlds of art and fashion in 80s/90s New York helped form their viewpoints, understanding of and outlook on the design world and contributed to their unique interpretations and expressions of how people live.